rezaarifian/react-native-zss-rich-text-editor-v1.2.1/README.md

 ## Usage

-`react-native-zss-rich-text-editor` exports two Components and one const dictionary:
+`react-native-rich-text-editor` exports two Components and one const dictionary:

 ## `RichTextEditor`